France in the Seven Years' War

 While the first few years of war proved successful for the French, in 1759 the situation reversed and they suffered defeats on several continents.
-In an effort to reverse their losses, France finished an alliance with their neighbor, Spain, in 1761.
+In an effort to reverse their losses, France concluded an alliance with their neighbor, Spain, in 1761.
 In spite of this the French continued to suffer defeats throughout 1762 eventually forcing them to sue for peace.
 The 1763 Treaty of Paris confirmed the loss of French possessions in North America and Asia to the British.
-France also finished the war with very heavy debts, which they struggled to repay for the remainder of the 18th century.
+France also finished the war with very heavy debts, which they struggled to repay for the remainder of the 18th century which later led to the French Revolution in 1789 and the Haitian Revolution in 1791.

 Background

 The previous major conflict in Europe, the War of the Austrian Succession, ended in 1748 with the Treaty of Aix-la-Chapelle.
 This peace agreement was very unpopular with the French populace who saw the terms as excessively lenient to France's enemies, specifically Britain and the Dutch Republic, and many regarded it as a breathing space before war resumed.

 France and Britain were engaged in an intensifying global rivalry after they superseded Spain as the leading colonial powers.
 Hoping to establish supremacy, both countries engaged in several minor wars in North America.
 French colonies in Louisiana, Illinois, and Canada had largely surrounded British colonies strung out in a narrow strip along the coast.
 All the French needed to totally envelop the British was control of the Ohio Country.
 Attempting to gain control of this territory, France built a complex system of alliances with the area's Native American tribes and brought them into conflict with Britain.

-In the mid-18th century, France was an absolute monarchy: all power resided with the King.
+In the mid-18th century, France was an absolute monarchy: all power resided with the king.
 Louis XV was a weak personality easily manipulated by his advisors and confidants.
-Chief amongst them was Madame Pompadour, his mistress who exercised enormous influence over appointments and matters of grand strategy.
+Chief amongst them was Madame de Pompadour, his mistress who exercised enormous influence over appointments and matters of grand strategy.
 Other advisors rose and fell with rapid succession, continuing the lack of stability which had plagued the monarchy in the early 18th century.